52-73/TerminalTrig/README.md

 -Prints an lighter or darker ASCII character based on the inequality of $y<=f(x)$, creating a contrast between sides of the equation
 -Can optionally leaves spaces on the exact line of the equation, to outline where it is, though due to the limited precision of ASCII characters, this only works so well
--Prints a gradient of ASCII characters based on the current point's $(x, y)$ coordinates -and randomises the gradient by picking a random ASCII character from the 3 nearest the brightness of the originally predicted ASCII character in the previous bullet, giving a randomised, yet still clearly calculated feel.
+-Prints a gradient of ASCII characters based on the current point's $(x, y)$ coordinates -and randomises the gradient by picking a random ASCII character from the 4 (as specified by the `variance` variable) nearest the brightness of the originally predicted ASCII character in the previous bullet, giving a randomised, yet still clearly calculated feel.

 ### `print_fy()`